-As your child starts getting their first tooth some 6-12 months later, they’ll consistently have new teeth start erupting until all 20 primary teeth (baby teeth) finally come in.
+As your child starts getting their first baby tooth some 6-12 months later, they’ll consistently have new teeth start erupting until all 20 primary teeth (baby teeth) finally come in.
 At that point, there will be a few years where nothing happens.
 But deep under their gums, their permanent adult teeth are already forming!

-Toddlers and preschoolers have:
+Baby teeth toddlers and preschoolers have:

 Once the deciduous teeth (baby teeth) start falling out, they’re replaced with permanent ones.
 Most children get their first adult tooth by the time they’re in kindergarten or first grade.
 Boys tend to get theirs later than girls.